danielhatton/eights/README.md

     import Part
     import eights

-To create a BS 8888:2011 drawing sheet, as a `Drawing::FeaturePage` object to be stored in "`any_var_name`":
+To create a BS 8888:2011 drawing sheet, as a `TechDraw::DrawPage` (if the FreeCAD version under which the module is being run is 0.19 or later) or `Drawing::FeaturePage` (if the FreeCAD version under which the module is being run is earlier than 0.19) object to be stored in "`any_var_name`":

     any_var_name = eights.create_eights_drawing_sheet(<doc>, <shorttitle>,
                                                       <pagesize>, <orientation>,